3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-### UPDATING FROM A PREVIOUS VERSION - SSH CONFIG UPDATER SCRIPT!
+### :recycle: UPDATING FROM A PREVIOUS VERSION - SSH CONFIG UPDATER SCRIPT! :recycle:

 >[!TIP]
 >Thanks to this amazing community we have our first official contribution to Demon Klipper Essentials Unified!
 This contribution now allows you to update your demon_user_settings cfg file across versions via interactive SSH Python script where it'll give you choices to bring in or bypass previously set values from your old files!!